-- Converts sample files created with an ASAP 2400, ASAP 2405, or ASAP 2420 system to files compatible with the ASAP 2460 system. - Converts StarDriver files (.MGD extension) to a sample file with a .SMP file extension.
+- Converts sample files created with an ASAP 2400, ASAP 2405, or ASAP 2420 system to files compatible with the installed Micromeritics application. - Converts StarDriver files (.MGD extension) to a sample file with a .SMP file extension.
 Only those files with a .MGD file extension display in the Name column.